Arkellys/electron-buggy/README.md

-A temporary repository to showcase the bug of the [this issue](https://github.com/electron/electron/issues/40777).
+A temporary repository to showcase the bug of [this issue](https://github.com/electron/electron/issues/40777).

 #### Branches: